 SQL> CREATE TABLE EXP_PART (id number, item_id number, name varchar2(20)) PARTITION BY RANGE (id, item_id) (partition EXP_PART_1 values less than (10, 100), partition EXP_PART_2 values less than (20, 200), partition EXP_PART_3 values less than (30, 300), partition EXP_PART_4 values less than (40, 400)); Table created.
 SQL> CREATE UNIQUE INDEX EXP_PART_IDX ON EXP_PART(id, item_id) GLOBAL PARTITION BY RANGE (id, item_id) (partition EXP_PART_IDX_1 values less than (20, 200), partition EXP_PART_IDX_2 values less than (maxvalue, maxvalue)); Index created.
 SQL> SELECT index_name, partition_name, status FROM user_ind_partitions where index_name='EXP_PART_IDX' ORDER BY index_name, partition_name; INDEX_NAME PARTITION_NAME STATUS EXP_PART_IDX EXP_PART_IDX_1 USABLE EXP_PART_IDX EXP_PART_IDX_2 USABLE

 - Global non-partitioned indexes offer the same efficient access to any individual record in any partition, and behave just like a non-partitioned index.
 Since the index structure is not partitioned, the index is available to all partitions.

 - A scenario where this type of index would be useful is with a query that does not include the partition key of the table as a filter, but you still want the oracle optimizer to use an index

-No you cannot subpartition global index, but you can partition it.
-The only way to end up with index subpartition is to have sub-partitioned table with local index
+No, you cannot subpartition global index, but you can partition it.
+The only way to end up with index subpartition is to have a sub-partitioned table with local index

 By querying the column, LOCALITY, in DBA_PART_INDEXES.